Smenovekhovtsy: Ideology

-The ideas in the publication soon evolved into the Smenovekhovstvo movement, which promoted the concept of accepting the Soviet regime and the October Revolution of 1917 as a natural and popular progression of Russia's fate, something which was not to be resisted despite perceived ideological incompatibilities with Leninism.
+The ideas in the publication soon evolved into the Smenovekhovstvo movement, which promoted the concept of accepting the Soviet regime and the October Revolution of 1917 as a natural and popular progression of Russia's fate.
 Smenovekhovstvo encouraged its members to return to Soviet Russia, predicting that the Soviet Union would not last and would give way to a revival of Russian nationalism.

 Smenovekhovtsy supported co-operation with the Soviet government in the hope that the Soviet state would evolve back into a "bourgeois state".
 Such cooperation was important for the Soviets, since the whole Russian "White diaspora" included 3 million people.
 The leaders of smenovekhovstvo were mostly former Mensheviks, Kadets and some Octobrists.
 Nikolay Ustryalov (1890–1937) led the group.
 On March 26, 1922, the first issue of Nakanune (the Smenovekhovtsy newspaper) was published; Soviet Russia's first successes in foreign policy were praised.
 Throughout its career, Nakanune was subsidised by the Soviet government.
 Alexey Tolstoy had become acquainted with the movement in the summer of 1921.
 In April 1922, he published an open letter addressed to émigré leader Nikolai Tchaikovsky, and defended the Soviet government for ensuring Russia's unity and for preventing attacks from the neighbouring countries, especially during the Polish-Soviet War of 1919–1921.